 This also helped me to start developing a side job as a session guitarist.

-I am very careful about the gear I use, especially when it comes to digital gear (avoiding as much as I can undesirable artifacts).
+I am very careful about the gear I use to avoid all undesirable artifacts.

 Interview with WheelieMix